CesarePeli/Math_Physics_Logic/exercises/index.md

 # Guided Exercises

-This section offers detailed problem sets and visual walkthroughs of key ideas in math and physics.
+Problem sets with detailed solutions, step-by-step guidance, and focused practice on key concepts in mathematics and physics.

-Each exercise is designed to guide your reasoning step by step — not just show the final answer.
+This section is designed to help students **understand** before they calculate.
+Each exercise emphasizes reasoning, structure, and visualization — not just results.

 </div>